As most IT contractors are aware, if your contracts are caught by IR35, then your finances will take a serious hit.

 Here, our long-term contributor, Seb Maley (MD of Qdos), explains how the Employer Compliance Review process typically works.

-Historically many IR35 enquiries originate from Employer Compliance Reviews (ECR), which is a routine inspection of a company’s PAYE affairs.
+Historically, many IR35 enquiries originate from Employer Compliance Reviews (ECR), which are routine inspections of a company’s PAYE affairs.

 With contractors, HMRC used to use them as a ‘foot in the door’ to pursue IR35 matters.

-The officers undertaking the initial review would often gather basic information about the contractor’s engagements and then pass it over to a specialist status inspector to deal with from there.
+The officers undertaking the initial review would often gather basic information about the contractor’s engagements and then pass it on to a specialist status inspector to handle.

-Following the changes to the way IR35 is administered, HMRC are now more direct with letters informing contractors of an impending IR35 review (an enquiry by any other name), bypassing the ECR route.
+Following the changes to how IR35 is administered, HMRC is now more direct with letters informing contractors of an impending IR35 review (an enquiry by any other name), bypassing the ECR route.

 If the evidence is unsatisfactory or HMRC feel they need to test it, they are likely to want to speak to the end-user themselves to get their view on how the contractor worked and was treated in reality.
 If this is unsupervised you could be leaving yourself exposed.

-HMRC will also not be slow to use their statutory powers of enquiry to extract information should the need arise.
+HMRC will also not hesitate to use its statutory powers of enquiry to extract information should the need arise.

 IR35 Insurance – FAQs